What is hemifacial microsomia?

 What are the treatments for hemifacial microsomia?

-Hemifacial microsomia is a complex condition, requiring the skills of several specialists working together: maxillofacial surgeon, ENT (ear, nose and throat) doctor, neurosurgeon, orthodontist, ophthalmologist, speech therapist… Not all children with HFM have the same medical problems, so the treatment options vary widely.
+Hemifacial microsomia is a complex condition, requiring the skills of several specialists working together: plastic and/or maxillofacial surgeons, ENT (ear, nose and throat) doctor, neurosurgeon, orthodontist, ophthalmologist, speech therapist… Not all children with HFM have the same medical problems, so the treatment options vary widely.
 They will also depend on how much the child is affected, and on their age: the timing of the treatments is crucial because a child’s face keeps growing.
 All children with HFM require long-term follow-up.

 Below is a list of possible medical problems, and the treatment options: